 After the experiment was over, each subject was asked to fill in a final questionnaire, and was paid afterwards.
 The experiment, including reading the instructions and filling in the questionnaires, took, on average, about one hour.
-From the experimental tasks, subjects could earn up to 240ECU (the high-demand type) or up to 180ECU (the lowdemand type).
+From the experimental tasks, subjects could earn up to 240ECU (the high-demand type) or up to 180ECU (the low-demand type).
 To equalize the real payoffs for the two types, I used different transfer rates for different types.
-This was 2 CZK to 1 ECU for the low-demand type and 1.5 CZK to 1 ECU for the high-demand type in Sessions 1-4 and 3.2 CZK to 1 ECUfor the low-demand type and 2.4 CZK to 1 ECU for the high-demand type in Sessions 5-6.
-Thus, the maximum possible payoff from the experimental tasks was 360CZKin Sessions 1-4 and 580CZK in Sessions 5-6.
+This was $2\ CZK$ to $1\ ECU$ for the low-demand type and $1.5\ CZK$ to $1\ ECU$ for the high-demand type in Sessions 1-4 and $3.2\ CZK$ to $1\ ECU$ for the low-demand type in Sessions 5-6.
+Thus, the maximum possible payoff from the experimental tasks was 360CZK in Sessions 1-4 and 580CZK in Sessions 5-6.
 The maximum possible overall payoff was 610CZK in Sessions 1-2, 460CZK in Sessions 3-4, and 680CZK in Sessions